jrwrigh/libCEED/examples/petsc/README.md

 ## libCEED + PETSc Examples

+These examples are intended for PETSc version 3.12.0 or later.
+With PETSc prior to version 3.12.0, providing the source path to include `cublas_v2.h` will be needed to use `petsccuda.h` in order to run these examples on GPU.

 ### CEED bakeoff problems - bps

 This code solves the CEED bakeoff problems on a structured grid generated and